cbitosc/cbitosc.github.io/README.md

 # [COSC](https://cosc.cbit.ac.in)

-COSC is an open source focused tech community based in Chaitanya Bharathi Institute of Technology - Hyderabad who conduct hackathons, bootcamps and workshops to teach students different technologies while promoting open source culture.
+COSC is an open source focused tech community based in Chaitanya Bharathi Institute of Technology - Hyderabad who conduct hackathons, bootcamps and workshops to teach different technologies to students while promoting open source culture.

 We are a group of open source enthusiasts who use and promote open source software.
-We, students, conduct sessions on different open source software and technologies, and teach our students about them and encourage them to use it.
+We, students, conduct sessions on different open source software and technologies, teach our students about them and encourage to use them.

-We feel that Open Source encourages students to learn, contibute and collaborate.
-It provides students insight into better software and also helps to work on them.
+We feel that open source encourages students to learn, contribute and collaborate.
+It provides students with an insight into better software and also helps them to work on it.

 ## Fields we are acquainted with